1755 Lisbon earthquake: Effect on society, economy, and philosophy

 The earthquake had wide-ranging effects on the lives of the populace and intelligentsia.
 The earthquake had struck on an important religious holiday and had destroyed almost every important church in the city, causing anxiety and confusion amongst the citizens of a staunch and devout Roman Catholic country.
 Theologians and philosophers focused and speculated on the religious cause and message, seeing the earthquake as a manifestation of divine judgment.

 Economy

-A 2009 study estimated that the earthquake cost between 32 and 48 percent of Portugal's GDP.
+A 2009 study estimated that the earthquake cost between 32 and 48 per cent of Portugal's GDP.
 Also, "in spite of strict controls, prices and wages remained volatile in the years after the tragedy.
 The recovery from the earthquake also led to a rise in the wage premium of construction workers.
 More significantly, the earthquake became an opportunity to reform the economy and to reduce the economic semi-dependency vis-à-vis Britain."